New York State AFL-CIO

-As president, Cilento has focused on harnessing the collective power of the State AFL‐CIO’s 2.5 million members statewide by transforming the existing political campaign framework into a proactive year‐round legislative action network.
-The Federation concentrates on better educating members on the issues impacting their well‐being before the legislative session even begins, and then translating that knowledge into grassroots advocacy in the communities they call home.
-By being stronger locally, the labor movement is stronger collectively.
+President Cilento has concentrated on harnessing the collective power of the State AFL‐CIO’s 2.5 million members statewide by transforming the existing political campaign framework into a proactive year‐round legislative action network.
+The Federation focuses on better educating members on the issues that impact their well‐being before the legislative session even begins, and then translating that knowledge into grassroots advocacy in their respective communities.

 Cilento’s renewed focus on membership engagement combined with new communication strategies has helped lead to the enactment of progressive legislation, which has a real impact on the lives of working families across the state.
 Among the most recent improvements are: IDA reform that will for the first time require Industrial Development Agencies (IDA) to have transparency and accountability standards when public money is used for economic development.